ccarocean/gpslidar-save/README.rst

 -------
 This program is for taking data from the database containing gps and lidar data and saving it to a file for later use.
 The program then deletes the data from the database to ensure a quick and clean database.
 It saves the raw gps data to Rinex observation files to be used for high precision gps positioning.
+It also averages the lidar data down to six minute data for comparison with NOAA data.